Izenda7Series/docs/ui/doc_advanced_settings.rst

 Update Others Settings
 -----------------------

 In Advanced Settings page, click on Others tab in Middle Panel to view the items.
-The Others items are list as below:
+The Others items are listed as below:

    .. figure:: /_static/images/Advanced_Settings_Others.png
       :align: center